 The History of Phage Therapy

-As early as 1919 d'Herelle was using phage therapy to treat humans.
+Felix d'Herelle started using phage therapy to treat humans in 1919.
 Other people soon did the same.
-Phage therapy had some success but was often ineffective.
+The therapy had some success but was often ineffective.
 Scientists didn't know enough about phages to use them properly.

 Phage therapy lost its importance in the west when antibiotics were discovered.
 However, Felix d'Herelle met some Soviet scientists who were interested in using phages to treat infections and helped them to establish the Eliava Institute in Georgia.
 This institute specializes in phage therapy research and still exists today.
-Phage therapy is popular in Georgia and seems to frequently be successful.
+The therapy is popular in Georgia and seems to frequently be successful.
 Though Georgia was once part of the Soviet Union, today it's an independent country.

-One advantage of phage therapy compared to antibiotic therapy is that the treatment is much more specific.
+One potential advantage of phage therapy compared to antibiotic therapy is that the treatment is much more specific.
 A phage attaches to one particular strain of bacteria and leaves others untouched.
-Antibiotics may kill not only harmful bacteria but also helpful bacteria that live in our gut.
+Antibiotics may kill not only harmful bacteria but also some of the helpful bacteria that live in our gut.

-The specificity of phage therapy can also be a disadvantage, however.
-If the phage administered for an infection is the wrong type it will be ineffective.
+The specificity of phage therapy may also be a disadvantage, however.
+If the phage administered for an infection is the wrong type, it will be ineffective.
 This is why Georgian scientists administer a mixture or "cocktail" of phages that have been known to help a specific type of infection in the past to increase the likelihood of a successful treatment.

-Information that is reaching the west from Georgia suggests that phage therapy is very helpful, but western scientists have to do their own research to submit to their health regulatory agencies.
+Information that is reaching the west from Georgia suggests that phage therapy is helpful, but western scientists have to do their own research to submit to their health regulatory agencies.
 Scientists and health agencies want to see the results of clinical trials that follow rigorous scientific procedures before they accept claims that phages can treat disease and that they are safe to use.

 Some scientists predict that phage therapy may work for a while, but eventually bacteria will become resistant to phages just as they have to antibiotics.
 Others say that this isn't likely, since unlike antibiotics viruses contain genes and will change their characteristics when their genetic composition changes.
 As in bacteria, viruses can pick up genes from other sources and genes can change due to mutations.
 Phages may develop genetic changes that enable them to overcome bacterial resistance, according to some scientists.